 (Domain Search feature)

-Select the domain to activate the domain name management options in the menu above the domain list and locate the Nameservers feature …
+Tick the checkbox next to the domain to activate the domain name management options in the menu above the domain list and locate the Nameservers feature …

-(Selecting the domain to configure)
+(Select the domain to configure)

 Select ‘Set Nameservers’ from the Nameservers menu …